 Then present a one-page description of yourself and any co-authors or researchers.
 Here you can boast as much as you want about yourself and your writing credentials.
 Then give a chapter summary with a chapter-by-chapter outline on the next page of what will be in your book.
 Finally, write about three sentences to tell the agent the approximate number of words you expect your book to include and a projected date for completion.

+You should also consider acquiring an endorsement of your book to send along with your proposal.
+Seek out someone who is either well known or has excellent credential in the field that your book covers and have them write up a short endorsement saying how talented you are as a writer and how great your book is.
 If you don’t feel competent to write a book proposal yourself, you can hire a professional writer to do it for you.
 Of course, this will cost you at least $500, but might be well worth it.
 You will be getting someone else’s objective view of your ideas.
 Either way, after your proposal is on its way you will have to wait until the agent writes or calls you.

 Give it about two weeks and if you get no response by then, write or call the person to enquire about your proposal.
 If you don’t hear anything for six weeks, contact him or her again and advise that you intend to move on and will be submitting your proposal to other agents.